MyCryptoHQ/knowledge-base-content/developers/suggesting-a-feature.md

 Features that are requested with the above information have a better chance of getting implemented.

-If there is no existing GitHub issue for your feature request yet, feel free to [open a new issue](https://github.com/MyCryptoHQ/MyCrypto/issues/new), or reach out to us through [the contact form](/contact-us).
+If there is no existing GitHub issue for your feature request yet, feel free to [open a new issue](https://github.com/MyCryptoHQ/MyCrypto/issues/new), or [send us an email](mailto:support@mycrypto.com).

 Thanks for the suggestions!